reconstructing a journey

 chest x-ray

-I included the two x-ray images, along with a recap of the protocol they used for the exam.
+I included here the two x-ray images, along with a recap of the protocol they used for the exam.
 I will be honest, I don’t understand it (all), but I couldn’t help but thinking that this is data that plays a crucial role, too: a different protocol might have shown things differently? more of it, less of it?

 ultrasound liver, gallbladder, bile duct